JuliaFirstOrder/ProximalAlgorithms.jl/README.md

 This package can be used in combination with [ProximalOperators.jl](https://github.com/kul-forbes/ProximalOperators.jl) (providing first-order primitives, i.e. gradient and proximal mapping, for numerous cost functions) and [AbstractOperators.jl](https://github.com/kul-forbes/AbstractOperators.jl) (providing several linear and nonlinear operators) to formulate and solve a wide spectrum of nonsmooth optimization problems.

+[StructuredOptimization.jl](https://github.com/kul-forbes/StructuredOptimization.jl) provides a higher-level interface to formulate and solve problems using (some of) the algorithms here included.

 ### Installation

 ```julia